a-lipson/math/homework/analysis/336/project/sections/discussion.typ

 Let $A_n$ be a set parametrized by some natural number $n$.
 // We place $n$ in the subscript position because...
-We write $f(n) = |A_n|$, assigning some function $f$ which capture the size of the set.
+We will assign a function $f$ to capture the size of the set and write $f(n) = |A_n|$.
 Now, we can understand how the size of the set changes by understanding the behavior of the function $f$.

-Note we have defined $f$ to agree with the size of $A_n$ only for integer values of $n$.
+Note that we have defined $f$ to agree with the size of $A_n$ only for integers $n$.
-What values might $f$ take on for non-integer arguments?
+However, if $f$ is a nice function, we can ask the question: what values might $f$ take on for non-integer arguments?

 There are several main cases for how we work with $f$:
-- We have an explicit formula for $f(n)$.
+- we have an explicit formula for $f(n)$,
 // number of permutations of $[n] = n!$.
-- We have an approximation or asymptotic estimate for $f(n)$ as $n->oo$.
+- we have an approximation or asymptotic estimate for $f(n)$ as $n->oo$,
-- We compare $f$ to another function which we understand.
+- we compare $f$ to another function which we already understand well, or
-- We build a recurrence relation on the output of $f$.
+- we build a recurrence relation on the output of $f$.

-[TODO: ensure intro covers all topics which we decide to retain.]

 == Asymptotic Behavior & Approximation

-Asymptotic analysis allows us to simplify complex problems by focusing on how functions behave toward infinity.
+Asymptotic analysis allows us to simplify complex problems by focusing on how functions behave for large inputs toward infinity.

-This is a form of abstraction #footnote[Abstraction is one of our most powerful tools in mathematics.] where we strip away less significant terms to reveal the behavior of the function.
+This is a form of abstraction #footnote[Abstraction is one of our most powerful tools in mathematics.] where we strip away less significant terms to expose the dominant behavior of the function.

-Oftentimes, we make comparisons with benchmark functions, such as logarithmic, linear, quadratic, and exponential.
+Oftentimes, we make comparisons with benchmarks, such as the logarithmic, linear, quadratic, and exponential functions.

-We write $f ~ g$ when $lim_(x -> infinity) f(x) \/ g(x) = 1$.
+We write $f ~ g$ for asymptotic equivalence, that is when

-We use big and little "O" notations to relate the behavior of a given function $f$ to these known functions.
+$
+  lim_(x -> infinity) f(x) / g(x) = 1,
+$
+meaning the functions grow at the same rate.

+A polynomial function is asymptotically equivalent to its highest degree term:
+$
+  a x^2 + b x + c ~ a x^2.
+$

+Exponential functions grow faster than linear functions:
+$
+  a^n + b^n + n^c ~ b^n " where " a < b " and " 1 < b,
+$
+which grow faster than logarithmic functions:
+$
+  a x^b + c log x ~ a x^b " with " c > 0.
+$

 === Stirling's Formula